vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 The Tanzu CLI provided by this project is independently installable as a successor to the legacy versions of the Tanzu CLI.
-It can be used to run any version of CLI plugins that have been released along with those legacy CLI versions thus far.
+It can be used to run any version of CLI plugins that have been released along with those legacy CLI versions thus far, and thus should be usable as a drop-in replacement of the legacy CLI.
 However there are some changes to how plugins are discovered, installed and updated.